-If you have been injured working in Queens, or anywhere in New York City, call Sullivan and Galleshaw, LLP.
+If you have been injured working in Queens, NY, call Sullivan and Galleshaw, LLP.
 Sullivan and Galleshaw can help you file a workers’ compensation claim, fight a denied claim, or sue your employer outside the workers’ comp system.
 Call (877) 311-HURT for a consultation.

 What is Workers’ Compensation?